somu0571/MetaCity---A-Concept-of-Metaverse-in-Virtual-Reality-VR-/README.md

 # Metacity – Smart Metaverse City

-Metacity is an interactive **metaverse-based smart city simulation** built using **Unity, Blender, and C#**.
+Metacity is an interactive **metaverse-based smart city simulation** built using **Unity, SketchFab, and C#**.
 The project creates an immersive 3D virtual environment where users can explore a digitally designed city with realistic infrastructure and dynamic environmental elements.

 The objective of Metacity is to demonstrate how **metaverse environments can visualize urban spaces and smart city concepts** through interactive exploration.
 The city includes animated components and environmental effects that make the virtual world feel more alive and engaging.